VMrGamer/latent-space-investigation/README.md

 - Finally, it possible to upload the notebooks on Google Colab, which is recommended course but one will need to setup the drive or even the directory structure.

+- In addition one can follow and install, [Anaconda Individual Edition](https://www.anaconda.com/products/individual) for ease of access and environment setup.
+Also it is open source :).

 - Also, it is possibe to export the .ipynb files to .py files but it is not tested, but one can raise issues if any.

 - There are some parts that may need NVIDIA/apex, it will depend on your choice.